buildbot/buildbot/master/docs/manual/worker-transition.rst

 ``buildbot-worker``
 -------------------

-``buildbot-slave`` package has been deprecated in favor of ``buildbot-worker`` package.
+``buildbot-slave`` package has been renamed to ``buildbot-worker``.

 ``buildbot-worker`` has backward incompatible changes and requires buildmaster >= 0.9.0b8.
-``buildbot-slave`` will work with both 0.8.x and 0.9.x versions of buildmaster, so there is no need to upgrade currently deployed buildbot-slaves during switch from 0.8.x to 0.9.x.
+``buildbot-slave`` from 0.8.x will work with both 0.8.x and 0.9.x versions of buildmaster, so there is no need to upgrade currently deployed buildbot-slaves during switch from 0.8.x to 0.9.x.

 .. list-table:: Master/worker compatibility table
    :header-rows: 1